fritzr/voronoi-game/README.md

 Consider if we have a set of segments *S* which all intersect at point *P*.
 To handle this, we need more than a single “swap”.
-The most intuitive way to think about this is that each pair from {S 2}
-**℘***<sub>2</sub>(S)* (the subset of the power set of *S* of cardinality 2) forms a separate intersection event consisting of a single swap.
+The most intuitive way to think about this is that each pair from *℘<sub>2</sub>(S)* (all pairs possible from *S*) forms a separate intersection event consisting of a single swap.
 This follows the operation of the classical algorithm, BUT the pairwise swaps must occur in the correct order; that is, in order of orientation from left to right.
 Then each segment in *S* must be checked for intersections with the adjacent segments in *T* that are *not* in *S* (line segments cannot intersect each other twice).

 So far it appears this intuitive approach *could* work.
 However, consider the case where two identical segments *B* and *C* are